d630/dacti/README.md

 ###### Index File

-Without command modifiers, a record would get the status `reg` and the mode `gui` per default (the command has a gui and may run OR raise).
+Without command modifiers, a record gets the status `reg` and the mode `gui` per default (the command has a gui and may run OR raise).

 A record looks like: